Blog

 Item Details

-Characteristics Located in central Tenjin.
-Excellent accessibility and easy to draw a crowd
+Characteristic Center of Tenjin.
+Excellent access and easy to draw crowds

-Located in the heart of Tenjin with exceptional accessibility.
-With a capacity of 250, it's just the right size for bands making their live house debut.
-You might also consider the complete guide to joining a band for beginners before checking out an event here.
+Located in the heart of Tenjin with excellent accessibility.
+A capacity of 250 is just the right size for bands performing at a live house for the first time.
+Read the Complete Beginner's Guide to Joining a Band before checking out their events.

 Daimyo Area